pyrocko/pyrocko/doc/source/apps/sparrow/index.rst

   datasets using the Pyrocko commands ``automap --download-etopo`` and ``automap --download-srtmgl3`` (about 36 GB).

-Further elements allow display of subtitles, time counters, station locations, InSAR displacements, source models, faults, volcanoes and more.
+Further elements allow display of

+* subtitles,

+* time counters,

+* station locations,

+* InSAR displacements,

+* source models,

+* faults,

+* volcanoes

+* ...

 If you would like to implement a new element and need some pointers to get started, have a chat with us in the `Sparrow channel